approvals/ApprovalTests.LabVIEW/README.md

 ## Contributing

 This is written in LV2020.
 If possible submit your changes in LV2020.
 If you have ideas for improvement, please feel free to open an issue or pull request.
 I will add a .vipc file for necesesary development dependencies (the installed package should have no dependencies).

+### Local Git Hooks
+There is a Setup_Local_Git_Hooks script which will setup a hook to check for an issue number in the commit message and will run the unit tests before pushing.
+You can use them if you want.

+### Running CI Locally
+To run the CI locally, just copy the appropriate lines of the script section in the build step, being careful with the --kill flag for G-CLI.

+Here are the appropriate lines with the kill flag removed.

+Run the unit tests

+`g-cli vitester -- -r UnitTestReport.xml
+Approval\ Testing.lvproj`

+Build the package.
+You'll want to use this to get the version correct.
+The g-cl script will automatically calculate it.
+You'll also want to update the release-notes.txt before you run this command.
+I usually put a bulleted list of features.

+`g-cli kill vipb -- -av -b Approval\ Tests\\Approval\ Tests.vipb -rn release-notes.txt`